Washim-RaJa/Milestone_1_Exam-Assignment-Solutions/Milestone_1_Exam Assignment Solutions/Project 1_ E-Guru/readme.md

 This website design can be used for providing online education services.

-I have designed this "E GURU landing page" as an assignment project for "PW Skills Web Development Course" using technologies like :-
+I have designed this "E GURU landing page" as an assignment project for "PW Skills Web Development Course" using technologies which are mentioned below :-
 - HTML
 - CSS